 -get cup of coffee, as prepared by Dad (this must be done before swimming because if you wait til after, the coffee’s been sitting in the carafe for an hour or more and tastes very bad)

 -drink coffee while perusing email and news of the day.
 I am obsessed with the American presidential election campaign lately and could spend hours doing this.
 But, one must live one’s own life!
 And so…

 -head off to pool!
 Usually alone, but sometimes I can wrangle a family member into joining me.
 This morning, I literally pulled the blankets off my sister and dragged her from her bed to the rec centre with me.
 Luckily, they never lock the doors at her house, allowing me to easily access and harass my little sibling.
 (Lest you think I am unreasonably aggressive with her, she had agreed to go with me the night before and had responded to my texts in the morning, she just hadn’t actually gotten herself out of bed.)

 -at pool, put bag with towel, shampoo, bathing cap and goggles on pool deck with everyone else’s, directly under friendly, charming little sign, decorated with pictures of water drops, which requests: “Please do not leave bags or personal items on deck.
 Lockers are available to safely store your belongings.”
 The majority of my fellow pool goers are middle-aged to elderly people just looking to get a bit of exercise and maybe socialize a little.
-But they are also cats after my own heart.
+But they are also people after my own heart in their approach to looking at rules as possibly just suggestions.
 All of our bags and belongings collect by the waterfall feature, under or very near the aforementioned sign (see photo above).